 CD Listening Bar, Inc. v.
 Doe Major Accounting Firm

-Klein & Wilson's client in this matter was one of the largest distributors of compact disc products in the United States.
-As the result of rapid growth, the client needed to replace its existing accounting software package with a higher end package while remaining in operation.
-It retained a major accounting firm to do the work.
-The job was done poorly and Klein & Wilson's client lost millions of dollars.
-The difficulty in the case was proving the precise amount of damages.
+Klein & Wilson's client was one of the largest distributors of compact disc products in the United States.
+As the result of rapid growth, the client needed to replace its existing accounting software program with a higher end program while remaining in operation.
+The client retained a major accounting firm to perform the work.
+The accounting firm botched the project, and Klein & Wilson's client was severely damaged.
 The case ultimately settled for $2 million.

 STM Wireless, Inc. v.
 AmeriData, a Subsidiary of General Electric

 Klein & Wilson represented a public company in a complicated breach of contract action against a much larger corporation.
-Two weeks before trial, Klein & Wilson shared its mock trial results with the opposing side, and the parties reached a settlement worth more than $2 million.
+Two weeks before trial, Klein & Wilson shared its mock trial results with the opposing side, and convinced the defendent to pay more than $2 million to settle.

 STM Wireless, Inc. v.
 Gilat

 Klein & Wilson represented a public satellite communications company in a dispute with a competitor over a contract in Peru.
 The client won the contract, but alleged the competitor had stolen the contract using improper influence with Peruvian government ministers.
-When Klein & Wilson filed a suit on behalf of the client, the competitor's attorneys referred to the case as frivolous.
+When Klein & Wilson filed suit on behalf of the client, the competitor's attorneys said the case was frivolous.
 As a result of Klein & Wilson's efforts, even the United States Congress became interested in the case and began its own inquiry.
 Ultimately, the competitor settled the case for $1.75 million.

 Devore v.
 Massachusetts Casualty Insurance Company

-In this case, Klein & Wilson represented a dentist who could no longer practice dentistry because he suffered from chronic daily migraine headaches.
-The disability carrier refused to pay insurance proceeds on the ground the dentist had made misrepresentations in his application and because it challenged the extent of the dentist's disability.
-After Klein & Wilson received a plaintiff's verdict, the case settled for $1.5 million.
+Klein & Wilson represented a dentist who could no longer practice dentistry because he suffered from chronic daily migraine headaches.
+The disability carrier refused to pay insurance proceeds on the grounds the dentist made misrepresentations in his application and the dentistwas not disabled.
+After Klein & Wilson won the jury trial, the case settled for $1.5 million.

 Next Pharmaceuticals, Inc. v.
 Stauber Performance Ingredients, Inc.

-In this case, Klein & Wilson represented a nutritional supplements firm who sold $750,000 of nutritional supplements to defendant.
+Klein & Wilson represented a nutritional supplements firm who sold $750,000 of product to defendant.
 Defendant alleged the product was defective and refused to pay.
-After Klein & Wilson filed a complaint, defendant filed a cross-complaint, alleging a variety of wrongful conduct by Klein & Wilson's client.
-After working up the case and attending a mediation where Klein & Wilson put on a multimedia trial presentation, defendant agreed to settle the case in an imaginative settlement which was worth almost $1.5 million to the client.
-This settlement would not have been possible had Klein & Wilson not done extensive briefing and put on a multimedia trial presentation at the mediation.
+After Klein & Wilson filed a complaint, defendant filed a cross-complaint, alleging a variety of wrongful conduct against Klein & Wilson's client.
+After Klein & Wilson worked up the case and presented a multimedia presentation at mediation, defendant agreed to settle the case for $1.5 million.

 Vera Townhomes Homeowners' Association v.
 Vera Townhomes

-In a construction defect case, Klein & Wilson represented a homeowners' association consisting of 48 condominium units.
+Klein & Wilson represented a homeowners' association in a construction defect case.
 The developers and contractors denied there were construction defects and refused to pay anything.
-After conducting a "show-and-tell" presentation of the defects at the project and inviting all the defendants to destructive testing, the defendants recognized they would be found liable and paid Klein & Wilson's client approximately $1.5 million.
+After conducting a "show-and-tell" presentation of the defects and inviting all the defendants to destructive testing, the defendants recognized they would be found liable and paid Klein & Wilson's client approximately $1.5 million.

 Guild, Inc. v.
 J.C.
 Penney